b1nc/Egg-On-Rice-Controller/README.md

 ![eorimg1](https://github.com/b1nc/Egg-On-Rice-Controller/blob/main/imgs/eor3.jpg)

  USB Type-C Connection because we live in 2020s A.D, not 2020s B.C.
 Micro USBs should just die.
- (However, USB-Cs are a pain in the ass to solder, but again, I'm bad at soldering.)
+ (However, USB-Cs are a pain to hand solder, but again, I'm bad at soldering.)

  ![eorimg2](https://github.com/b1nc/Egg-On-Rice-Controller/blob/main/imgs/eor4.jpg)

  6 tactile push switches for menu navigations.
- (I don't even own a PS4 or Xbox, wtf do these buttons even do.)
+ (I don't even own a PS4 or Xbox, what do these buttons even do.)
  From left to right (in playing position): Home, Touchpad, LSB (huh), RSB (what), Share, Option (the only one I use).

  ![eorimg3](https://github.com/b1nc/Egg-On-Rice-Controller/blob/main/imgs/eor5.jpg)

- I couldn't find a M6 screw feet without sacrificing the overall thickness of the board, so I made the thing feetless.
+ I couldn't find an M6 screw feet without sacrificing the overall thickness of the board, so I made the thing feetless.
  (The back does kinda look clean, though.)

  ![eorimg3](https://github.com/b1nc/Egg-On-Rice-Controller/blob/main/imgs/eor6.jpg)